M23 – Open Source Software Deployment And Management System For Linux

 One of nice thing that the m23 developers have done is they have integrated the help wiki section for each section under the respective tab itself.
 For example, if you don’t know what are the options in Server settings section and what is this section for, just click on it, and scroll down a little bit, you’ll there see the detailed help guide.

 You don’t have to go anywhere for any guidance.
-Everything is available in the dashboard itself under each tab.
+Everything is available in the dashboard itself under the respective tab.

 Also, there is a comprehensive user manual under Support section on the left pane.
 Just click on it, and go through the guide if you have any questions.

-That’s all for now folks.
-I will be here soon with another guide about adding clients to m23 server.
-Until then, stay tuned with OSTechNix, and share this guide in your social networks to help us grow.
+And, that’s all for now, folks.
+In our next, we will see how to add and manage clients from m23 server.
+Until then, stay tuned with OSTechNix, and share this guide in your social, professional networks to help us grow.